Deaf Awareness Week 2nd – 8th May 2022

 When I was at University, I wanted to access sport, fitness and physical activities but I initially found this difficult, as I did not have the support or the confidence to do so.
 I found this challenging as it involved meeting new people, new environments and explaining my needs.

-Not everyone was supportive and understanding, which negatively impacted my self-confidence and wellbeing.
-When I gained the right support, I was able to access sport and fitness that interested me, thereby increasing my confidence and improving my mental and physical wellbeing.
+Not everyone was supportive and understanding, which negatively impacted my self-confidence and well-being.
+When I gained the right support, I was able to access sports and fitness that interested me, thereby increasing my confidence and improving my mental and physical wellbeing.

 I have also been in many situations that have been discriminatory.
 It is difficult to challenge discrimination.
 However, with the support of family and friends I have successfully done this.
 It was hard but feels so much better to actually challenge discrimination.
 Through working at Deaf-initely Women, I aim to use my own lived experiences of deafblindness to help facilitate positive changes for others – positive impact and changes for deaf women’s lives.